HERALDEXX/tmdb-movie-scraper/README.md

    ### Getting Your TMDb API Key

    > You need a TMDb API key to run the scraper.
-Follow these remaining steps to get your API key:
+Follow these steps to get your API key:

-5. Get your TMDb API key (step-by-step)
+4. Get your TMDb API key (step-by-step)

    - Go to [https://www.themoviedb.org/](https://www.themoviedb.org/) and sign up / log in.